Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

-As part of the above computation, we do some of the first calculations to appear in the literature of dihedral norms for Mackey functors.
+As part of this computation, we do some of the first calculations to appear in the literature of dihedral norms for Mackey functors.
 In doing so, we establish a Tambara reciprocity formula for sums for general finite groups. \begin{thm}[Tambara reciprocity for sums] Let \(G\) be a finite group and \(H\) a subgroup, and let \(\m{R}\) be a \(G\)-Tambara functor.
 For each \(F\in\Map^H\big(G,\{a,b\}\big)\), let \(K_F\) be the stabilizer of \(F\).
 Then for any \(a,b\in\m{R}(G/H)\), we have

-\end{thm} In the case of dihedral groups, this leads to a very explicit formula for Tambara reciprocity for sums (see Lemma \ref{lem:reciprocity}), facilitating the computation of dihedral norms.
+\end{thm} In the case of dihedral groups, this leads to a very explicit formula for Tambara reciprocity for sums (cf. Lemma~\ref{lem:reciprocity}), facilitating the computation of dihedral norms.

-Another important aspect of the theory of Real Hochschild homology is that it leads to a definition of Witt vectors for rings with anti-involution, or more generally for discrete $E_{\sigma}$-rings.
+Our definition of Real Hochschild homology also leads to a definition of Witt vectors for rings with anti-involution.
 Classically, Witt vectors are closely related to topological Hochschild homology.
-Indeed, in \cite{HM97} Hesselholt and Madsen show that for a commutative ring $R$
+Indeed, in~\cite{HM97} Hesselholt and Madsen show that for a commutative ring $R$

 where $\W_{n+1}(R;p)$ denotes the length $n+1$ $p$-typical Witt vectors of $R$.
-Further, in \cite{Hes97}, Hesselholt generalized the theory of Witt vectors to non-commutative rings and showed that for any associative ring $R$ there is a relationship between Witt vectors and topological cyclic homology,
+Further, in~\cite{Hes97}, Hesselholt generalized the theory of Witt vectors to non-commutative rings and showed that for any associative ring $R$ there is a relationship between Witt vectors and topological cyclic homology,

 Here $W(R)_F$ denotes the coinvariants of the Frobenius endomorphism on the $p$-typical Witt vectors $W(R;p)$.